SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 * api: GetJobProfilesBySearchTerm should tolower the search term

-* don't log to file in env, only ai: add nlog.Development.config?

 * graph validator : group verified results in ui by content type only ask for relationship types that we'll be checking for (would have to ask all parts/fields for relationships they care about) log user id, not contentitemid